abought/imputationserver/docs/getting-started.md

 ### Pre-phasing and Imputation

-Imputation is achieved with Minimac4.
+Imputation is performed using Minimac4.
 The progress of all uploaded chromosomes is updated in real time and visualized with different colors.

 ![](images/imputation01.png)

 ### Data Compression and Encryption

-If imputation was successful, we compress and encrypt your data and send you a random password via mail.
+If imputation was successful, we compress and encrypt your data and send you a random password via e-mail.

 ![](images/compression01.png)

-This password is not stored on our server at any time.
-Therefore, if you lost the password, there is no way to resend it to you.
+**This password is not stored on our server** at any time.
+Therefore, if you lost the password, there is no way to resend it to you, and you will need to re-impute your results.

 ## Download results